What is Remote Sensing?

 Observing with the Electromagnetic Spectrum

 Electromagnetic energy, produced by the vibration of charged particles, travels in the form of waves through the atmosphere and the vacuum of space.
 These waves have different wavelengths (the distance from wave crest to wave crest) and frequencies; a shorter wavelength means a higher frequency.
-Some, like radio, microwave, and infrared waves, have a longer frequency, while others, such as ultraviolet, x-rays, and gamma rays, have a much shorter frequency.
+Some, like radio, microwave, and infrared waves, have a longer wavelength, while others, such as ultraviolet, x-rays, and gamma rays, have a much shorter wavelength.
 Visible light sits in the middle of that range of long to shortwave radiation.
 This small portion of energy is all that the human eye is able to detect.
 Instrumentation is needed to detect all other forms of electromagnetic energy.
 NASA instrumentation utilizes the full range of the spectrum to explore and understand processes occurring here on Earth and on other planetary bodies.

 Some waves are absorbed or reflected by elements in the atmosphere, like water vapor and carbon dioxide, while some wavelengths allow for unimpeded movement through the atmosphere; visible light has wavelengths that can be transmitted through the atmosphere.
 Microwave energy has wavelengths that can pass through clouds; many of our weather and communication satellites take advantage of this.The primary source of the energy observed by satellites, is the sun.
 The amount of the sun’s energy reflected depends on the roughness of the surface and its albedo, which is how well a surface reflects light instead of absorbing it.
 Snow, for example, has a very high albedo, reflecting up to 90% of the energy it receives from the sun, whereas the ocean reflects only about 6%, absorbing the rest.
 Often, when energy is absorbed, it is re-emitted, usually at longer wavelengths.
 For example, the energy absorbed by the ocean gets re-emitted as infrared radiation.